Fashion supply chain logistics for apparel shipping

 Here's a situation I've seen play out multiple times: a new brand agrees to pay a manufacturer's FOB price, congratulates themselves on the low cost-per-unit, and then gets a rude awakening three months later when their container arrives and they're hit with customs duties, destination charges, trucking fees, and a customs broker bill they weren't expecting.
 Suddenly that "low" FOB price doesn't look so low anymore.

-Understanding incoterms — the international commercial terms that define who pays for what in a shipping transaction — is not optional knowledge if you're importing apparel.
+Understanding incoterms, the international commercial terms that define who pays for what in a shipping transaction — isn't optional knowledge if you're importing apparel.
 It's foundational.
-And the two terms you'll encounter most often are FOB and DDP.
+And the two terms you'll encounter most often are FOB and DDP.!Clothing manufacturers Pakistan logistics

 What FOB Actually Means

 FOB stands for Free On Board.
-In FOB terms, the seller (your manufacturer) is responsible for the goods until they are loaded onto the shipping vessel at the origin port.
+In FOB terms, the seller (your manufacturer) is responsible for the goods until they're loaded onto the shipping vessel at the origin port.
 Once the goods are on the ship, all responsibility and cost transfers to the buyer (you).

 **What the seller pays in FOB:**